Philip Jenkins

-Philip Jenkins (born April 3, 1952) is a professor of history at Baylor University in the United States, and co-director for Baylor's Program on Historical Studies of Religion in the Institute for Studies of Religion.
+Philip Jenkins (born April 3, 1952) is an American professor of history at Baylor University in the United States, and co-director for Baylor's Program on Historical Studies of Religion in the Institute for Studies of Religion.
 He is also the Edwin Erle Sparks Professor of Humanities Emeritus at Pennsylvania State University (PSU).
 He was professor (from 1993) and a distinguished professor (from 1997) of history and religious studies at the same institution; and also assistant, associate and then full professor of criminal justice and American studies at PSU, 1980–93.

 Jenkins is a contributing editor for The American Conservative and writes a monthly column for The Christian Century.
 He has also written articles for Christianity Today, First Things, and The Atlantic.

 Early life and work

-Jenkins was born in Port Talbot, Wales, in 1952, and studied at Clare College, Cambridge, taking double first–class honours, in 1974, in both History and Anglo-Saxon, Norse and Celtic.
+Jenkins was born in Port Talbot, Wales, on April 3, 1952.
+He studied at Clare College, Cambridge, taking double first–class honours, in 1974, in both History and Anglo-Saxon, Norse and Celtic.
 Jenkins then studied for his PhD under the supervision of Sir John Plumb among others.
 Between 1977 and 1980, Jenkins worked as a researcher for Sir Leon Radzinowicz, the pioneer of criminology studies at Cambridge.

 In 1979, Jenkins won the BBC quiz show Mastermind.